User login

 Choosing a child care program is one of the most difficult decisions a parent has to make.
 Safe positive child care sets the stage for healthy growth and development.
 Child care costs can be expensive.
 The following child care assistance programs may help with the high cost of child care:

-The Child Day Care Subsidy Program offers eligible households assistance with child care costs.
-Eligible households are those in which the parent(s) are working or attending high school and meet the income guidelines as well as other eligibility criteria listed in the Child Care Subsidy application.
+The Child Day Care Assistance Program offers eligible households assistance with child care costs.
+Eligible households are those in which the parent(s) are working or attending high school and meet the income guidelines as well as other eligibility criteria listed in the Child Care Assistance application.

 To determine if a family meets the program requirements, information including proof of income, work schedule and residence, is collected through the application process.
-You can call or email the CCR&R office to request an application to be mailed or stop in at the CCR&R office to pick up an application.
-The application lists all necessary documentation.
+You can call or email the CCR&R office to request an application to be mailed, stop in at the CCR&R office to pick up an application or view and print the application and other forms below.

 The child care provider selected by the family must be a registered or licensed child care program or an approved legally-exempt child care provider(s).
 For example you may choose from licensed daycare centers, registered family day care providers or approved friends, neighbors, or relatives.

-A weekly family share, based on your gross income and family size must be paid to the child care provider as well as any difference in the child care provider’s fee and the payment received through the child care subsidy program.
-The subsidy payment is the child care market rate minus the parent fee.
+A weekly family share, based on your gross income and family size must be paid to the child care provider as well as any difference in the child care provider’s fee and the payment received through the child care assistance program.
+The assistance payment is the child care market rate minus the parent fee.

-The child care subsidy is paid monthly to the child care provider.
+The child care assistance is paid monthly to the child care provider.

 Approved households must recertify every six months.

-You are guaranteed child care subsidy if you are receiving NYS Temporary Assistance (TA) and need child care in order to meet any work participation requirements.
-You are also guaranteed child care subsidy for one year after your TA ends if it was ended because you found employment and need child care to go to work.
+You are guaranteed child care assistance if you are receiving NYS Temporary Assistance (TA) and need child care in order to meet any work participation requirements.
+You are also guaranteed child care assistance for one year after your TA ends if it was ended because you found employment and need child care to go to work.

-A family’s gross income must fall below 200% of the Federal poverty level as well as other eligibility criteria.
-The following are the standards to be used effective June 1, 2011 in determining eligibility for services provided between June 1, 2011 and May 31, 2012.
-Click here to see the 2011 Guidelines/Day Care Subsidies.
+A family’s gross income must fall below 85% of the state median income as well as other eligibility criteria.
+The following are the standards to be used effective October 1, 2023 in determining eligibility for services provided.
+Click here to see the 2023 Guidelines/Day Care Subsidies.

 To request an application or for more information contact: